Choice-Architect/memory-locker/learnings/06_phase2_report.md

 *   Further testing revealed that the correct Netlify function endpoint URL is `https://memory-locker-gpt.netlify.app/.netlify/functions/memory-action`, not the previously assumed `/api/memory-action` path.
 *   The successful 'store' mode test mentioned earlier was likely performed manually, but the endpoint used at that time is unconfirmed.
 *   The immediate next step is to test `'query'` mode using the confirmed `/.netlify/functions/` endpoint.
-*   If the `'query'` mode test succeeds, we should also re-run a `'store'` mode test using the confirmed endpoint to ensure full verification before concluding Phase 2.
+*   If the `\'query\'` mode test succeeds, we should also re-run a `\'store\'` mode test using the confirmed endpoint to ensure full verification before concluding Phase 2.

+## Update (Apr 4th - Evening): Phase 2 Complete

+*   After correcting the `search_memory_chunks` function definition (column name, return types, and search_path) in the Supabase database, `curl` tests confirmed:
+    *   `'query'` mode returns successfully (tested with no matching data).
+    *   `'store'` mode functions correctly (tested without providing `user_id`).
+    *   `'combined'` mode correctly executes both store and query operations sequentially.
+*   The function is deployed and operational on the confirmed endpoint: `https://memory-locker-gpt.netlify.app/.netlify/functions/memory-action`.
+*   All core objectives for Phase 2 are met.